plate of slow cooker corned beef and cabbage

 What makes this recipe so great?

-This recipe, inspired by the recipe from 40 Aprons 40 Aprons, doesn’t require babysitting like on a stove top.
+This recipe, inspired by the recipe from 40 Aprons, doesn’t require babysitting like on a stove top.
 My recipe is a simpler version and doesn’t use beer.
 Less ingredients means more money in your wallet since the price of fresh corned beef has gone up by 50% over the past two years!

 You’ll have about 8 servings of this dish depending on your appetite.
 If you have family members that feel strongly against eating leftovers, then use the leftovers as your base for corned beef hash!